vnegrisolo/vnegrisolo.github.io/_posts/2016-07-05-configuring-rails-app.markdown

 ### Organization

-Rails has a helper method to load a configuration file and it's very easy to use it.
-It's just needed to use [config_for](http://api.rubyonrails.org/classes/Rails/Application.html#method-i-config_for):
+Rails has a helper method to load a configuration file and it's very easy to use it: [config_for](http://api.rubyonrails.org/classes/Rails/Application.html#method-i-config_for):

 ```ruby
 module MyRailsApp